anilmawji/ITPortal/README.md

 As of now, Windows is the only officially supported platform. macOS is currently unsupported, though support will arrive in a future update.

-I recommend using [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) to build and deploy the app, though you might be able to get away with VSCode instead.
+I recommend using [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) or greater to build and deploy the app, though you might be able to get away with VSCode instead.

 1. Clone the git repo